 The application deadline is Friday May 6th, 2022.

 History of the Daniel Raymond Wong Memorial Fellowship

 As many of you may know, a small group of faculty and alumni worked tirelessly to establish a fund in memory of Daniel Raymond Wong (Class of 2013), who died shortly after graduating with a degree in Public Policy.
 Daniel passed away just before the holidays in 2013 of what was initially suspected to be viral encephalitis; he was just 22.
 Under the direction of the Program in Public Policy, the funds raised in Daniel's memory will support summer fellowships for students who demonstrate his spirit and who share in his passion for public service.

 In early 2016, with generous help from you and our entire community, we reached our goal of $100,000!
-This means that the fund is now endowed and a portion of the fund can be used to support a student's summer internship; however, this does not mean we no longer need your support!
-We still need donations to the fund in order to fund more students engaged in meaningful summer work that would otherwise go unpaid.
-If you would like to donate to Public Policy and see tangible results, this is the perfect way to give!
+The fund is now endowed, and a portion of the fund can be used to support a student's summer internship; however, this does not mean we no longer need your support!
+We still need donations to fund more students engaged in meaningful summer work that would otherwise go unpaid.
+If you want to donate to Public Policy and see tangible results, this is the perfect way to give!

 To read a moving essay featured in a Statnews piece that ran in late-2016 by Nora Wong, Daniel's mother, about the rare condition that took Daniel's life, please visit this site.
 And to read another piece written by Nora Wong that ran in the New York Times on December 2nd, 2016, please click here.

 It is most rewarding to know that the research being done is helping marginalized people build a voice in policy.
 I have also had the privilege of personally speaking to and learning from the experiences of those we are conducting research for.

 Even though we've endowed the fund, we still need your support!
 Donations can be made in two ways: